xioTechnologies/x-BIMU-Logger/README.md

 Example data (plotted in MATLAB)
 ---------------------------------

 The example data and MATLAB script to demonstrate the synchronization achieved.
 The example data was logged from 9 x-BIMUs, each set up to send sensor data at 128 Hz with binary packet mode enabled.
+The 9 XSticks were connected to the computer via 2 USB hubs.
 Sending of quaternion packets were disabled.
 The logged data represents the 9 x-BIMUs sitting stationary on a desk for 1 minute.
 The desk was tapped 5 times at the start and end of the logging session.
 The synchronisation is confirmed by plotting the 9 gyroscope x axis measurements and checking if they align in time.

 <div align="center">
 <img src="https://raw.github.com/xioTechnologies/x-BIMU-Logger/master/Example%20Data%20Plot.png"/>